Starting the Process

 - Dr. Mark Neuman, Associate Faculty Director of Medical Student Scholarship and Research

 - Dr. Horace Delisser, Program Director of our NHLBI grant for underrepresented minority students

 - Dr. John Farrar, a faculty member at Center for Clinical Epidemiology and Biostatistics and Program Director for the Center for Clinical Epidemiology and Biostatistics Summer Fellowship

-- Associate Director, Combined Degree & Physician Scholar Programs
+- Francia Portacio, Associate Director of the Combined Degree & Physician Scholar Programs

 - Fellow students.
 First years with extensive research experience and/or more senior students who have already been through this process may be helpful.

 - Search for potential mentors on PSOM "Our Faculty" using keywords to identify faculty conducting research on a particular topic (e.g. Parkinson's Disease)

 - Short Term, Year Out, Underrepresented Minority Student, Global Health research opportunities.
 If you have no idea what you would like to do, these websites are a good place to start.
 They include information about a variety of funding options as well as their primary faculty contacts, who might be able to assist you with identifying potential mentors in that field.